 Orange jasmine plants require protection from hot, direct sunlight.
-When growing Murraya orange jasmine, locate the plant where it receives morning sunlight and afternoon shade, or alternatively, where it is in broken sunlight or dappled shade all day.
+When growing Murraya orange jasmine, locate the plant where it receives morning sunlight and afternoon shade, or where it is in broken sunlight or dappled shade all day.

 Water and Food Guidelines